 Avast Firewall is one of the services available when you purchase an Avast Antivirus paid plan, the Premium Security or the Ultimate Suite.
 The popular antivirus agent has been at the forefront of data protection for 16 years, making it on the shortlist of the world’s best protective, lightweight, and effective antivirus agents.
 Your devices, whatever their operating systems, are most likely compatible with Avast since it supports Windows and macOS for desktops and Android and iOS for smartphones.

-What is Windows 10 Firewall?
+What Is Windows 10 Firewall?

 Windows 10 Firewall